brainlife/app-time-series-2-network/README.md

 }
 ```

 The `timeseries` provided is the most important file.
-This is an `h5` file that can be made with the bold-2-timeseries app: https://doi.org/10.25663/brainlife.app.369
+This is an `h5` file that can be made with the bold-2-timeseries app: https://doi.org/10.25663/brainlife.app.369.
+The `discard` option is for the number of frames at the beginning of the bold.nii.gz to cutoff.
+The `similaritmeas` is the similarity measure type, which can be `correlation`, `partialcorrelation`, or `covariance`.
+Mainly, you'll want to use simple `correlation`.

 3. Launch the App by executing `main`